-The perianth segments are a brilliant yellow.
-The split cup divisions of corona are yellow at the base, graduating to orange at the tips.
-The orange deepens as the bloom matures.
-Daffodil `Congress` flowers mid to late season.
+The perianth segments are a brilliant yellow with a hint of green.
+The split cup divisions of corona are yellow at the base, graduating to orange at the tips and the orange deepens as the bloom matures.
+Daffodil `Congress` flowers mid season and are up to 10cm across.

 Frivolous flamboyance!
 Butterfly Daffodils have elaborate flowers, they are made so the corona, cup or trumpet is split into natural lobes to form a ruffle.
-They are also known as Split Corona or Split Cup Daffodil, but we like the more romantic term, Butterfly Daffodils.
+They are also known as Split Corona, or Split Cup or Collar Daffodils, but we like the more romantic term, Butterfly Daffodils.
 Whatever you choose to call them, they look fabulous fluttering in the spring breeze.

 Butterfly Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
 It is this sunny disposition that is appealing to gardeners worldwide.
 We choose the best varieties for our Australian conditions so you are guaranteed success.